mlatona17/ZenPulse-Ecommerce-Analysis/README.md

 # ZenPulse-Ecommerce-Analysis

 ZenPulse, established in 2019, is an electronics E-commerce retailer known for selling top quality consumer electronics at exceptionally low prices.
 I performed an exploratory analysis of their under-utilized core sales data to investigate yearly sales trends, product mix, loyalty program efficacy, marketing channel performance, and operational efficiencies for presentation to cross-functional teams.
+Support for all analyses can be found here: [Excel Workbook]() | [SQL Queries]()

 ## Dataset Contents and Structure